Daniel Mróz

-Daniel Mróz (/pl/; born 3 February 1917 in Kraków; died 21 January 1993 in Kraków) – Polish stage designer and artist, illustrator of the science fiction books of Stanisław Lem and of the unique, absurd writings of Sławomir Mrożek.
+Daniel Mróz (/pl/; 3 February 1917 in Kraków – 21 January 1993 in Kraków) – Polish stage designer and artist, illustrator of the science fiction books of Stanisław Lem and of the unique, absurd writings of Sławomir Mrożek.

 Youth

 Daniel Mróz was born in Kraków, one of two sons of Stanisław Mróz, a journalist at "Ilustrowany Kurier Codzienny", one of the biggest Polish newspapers of the 1930s and at the same time the biggest Polish press publishing firm between the World Wars called for short IKC.
 Before the war Daniel Mróz obtained his baccalaureate degree and for two years studied at the School of Artistic Crafts in Kraków.

 Immediately after the Second World War started with the invasion of Poland by Nazi Germany in September 1939, his father was arrested by the Germans for publishing a Polish newspaper without permission of the just-installed German occupations authorities.
 Soon afterwards, in the winter of 1940, his mother, unable to cope without her partner and father of her sons, died.
 In February 1941, his father, who was one of the first prisoners of Auschwitz-Birkenau, died there of illness and exhaustion.
 Official cause of his death was pneumonia.
 His ashes were sent by the German authorities to his sons for the burial.